Lucian Milasan / Shutterstock

 Once you enter the palace proper, you’re not allowed to backtrack on the rigidly delineated tour through dozens of heavily decorated rooms.
 An imperial staircase, made from a single piece of marble, leads to the Hall of the Halbardiers where you’ll see the first of two wonderful ceiling frescos by the Venetian artist Gianbattista Tiepolo, the great Rococo painter of the 18th century.
 Invited to Spain by Charles III in 1761, he started work on them when he was already well into his 60s (he never returned to Venice).
 On the ceiling of the magnificent, mirrored Throne Room is his master work, The Apotheosis of the Spanish Monarchy, an extraordinary piece of political flattery of the king who was paying the bills.
 It depicts Spain in allegorical form surveying the globe from the clouds, assisted by a panoply of Roman gods.
 The opulence of the rooms that follow is almost unnerving.
 You’ll see the drawing room where Carlos III had lunch, the over-the-top Gasparini Room where he dressed, and the bedroom where he died.
 Many of the rooms are lined with tapestries made at the Real Fabrica de Tapices, but most of the paintings—including pictures by Goya, Velazquez, and Caravaggio—are copies of originals which hang in the Prado.
 Other highlights include the Stradivarius room, with the world’s only string quintet by the great violin maker, and what remains of the royal silver and china collection.
 (Joseph Bonaparte sold off the best pieces to finance French military adventures.)
 Finally, you’ll reach the vast, chandeliered State Dining Hall, first used by Alfonso XII in November 1879 to celebrate his marriage.

-Reopened in 2017 after restoration, the Royal Kitchen is a treat.
-These heavy stone cellars, rebuilt in the 1860s and 1870s on the instructions of Isabel II and Alfonso XII, show the downstairs end of the banqueting process.
-There are hundreds of copper pots and pans, baking trays, fish kettles, and terrine molds—enough to cater state dinners for 140 people.
-There are roasting spits, warming ovens, and an early telephone, no doubt for conveying culinary commands.
-The wine cellars have labelled barrels displaying the royal taste from Chateau d’Yquem to Tio Pepe, and menus detailing the wines served on various state occasions.
-A Real Cocina oven glove from the palace shop at the end of the tour makes a fitting souvenir.
+The Real Cocina (Royal Kitchen) brings you back down to earth.
+These heavy stone cellars, rebuilt in the 1860s, show the below-stairs side of royal life.
+There are hundreds of copper pots and pans, fish kettles, terrine molds—enough to cater state dinners for 140 people—and an early telephone, no doubt for conveying regal culinary commands.
+The cellars hold wine barrels with labels from Chateau d’Yquem to Tío Pepe, and display menus detailing the wines served on various state occasions.

 Afterwards, clear your head with a wander in the Jardines de Sabatini.
 Construction of the gardens began in the 1930s on the site of the former royal stables.
 Formally laid out with a box hedge maze, ponds, and marble sculptures, they were opened to the public by King Juan Carlos I in 1978.